Language Technologies Institute: Safaba Translation Systems

 Co-founded by LTI faculty member Alon Lavie in 2009, Safaba was acquired in 2015 by Amazon and incorporated into the company's Pittsburgh offices.
 Once incorporated into Amazon's corporate structure, the Safaba team became known as the Amazon Machine Translation R&D Group, and would go on to contribute to the development of Amazon Alexa.

 CognistX

-Co-founded by LTI Professor and MCDS program director Eric Nyberg, CognistX is an adaptive AI company that collaborates with organizations across sectors to harness the power of machine learning and artificial intelligence.
-The company's projects include work in targeted advertising, oil and gas, and psychedelic drug research.
+Co-founded by LTI Professor and MCDS program director Eric Nyberg, The company's projects include work in targeted advertising, oil and gas, and psychedelic drug research.